jesstytam/specieshindex/README.md

 CountSpTAK("Bettongia", "penicillata", APIkey = API)

 # Examples including additional keywords
-CountSpT("Phascolarctos", "cinereus", additionalkeywords = "(consrv* OR protect* OR reintrod* OR restor*)", API) CountSpTAK("Phascolarctos", "cinereus", additionalkeywords = "(consrv* OR protect* OR reintrod* OR restor*)", API)
+CountSpTAK("Phascolarctos", "cinereus", additionalkeywords = "(consrv* OR protect* OR reintrod* OR restor*)", API)
+#search string: TITLE-ABS-KEY("Phascolarctos cinereus" AND (consrv* OR protect* OR reintrod* OR restor*))

+# Example including synonyms
+CountSpT("Osphranter", "rufus", synonyms = '"Macropus rufus"', additionalkeywords = "conserv*", API)
+#search string: TITLE(("Osphranter rufus" OR "Macropus rufus") AND conserv*)
 ```

 ### :fishing\_pole\_and\_fish: Extract the citaiton records

 In order to calculate the indices, you will need to download the
 citation records.
+The parameters of the Count and Fetch functions are
+exactly the same.
 Let’s say you want to compare the species h-index of a
 few marsupials.
 First, you would need to download the citation
 information using either `FetchSpT()` for title only or `FetchSpTAK()`
 for title+abstract+keywords.
 Remember to use binomial names.